Conrad Harder: Sporting CP

 On 2 September 2024, Harder joined Primeira Liga club Sporting CP on a five-year contract for a fee of €19 million and a reported €80 million release clause.
 Prior to signing for Sporting, Harder had attracted interest from Premier League club Brighton & Hove Albion, despite Nordsjælland accepting a bid from them, but upon learning of Sporting's interest, he decided to join them instead.

 He made his competitive debut for his new club on 17 September, and also his UEFA Champions League debut, in Sporting's 2–0 victory over Lille during the inaugural matchday of the newly formatted Champions League league phase.
 Harder scored his first goal in a 3–0 win against AVS five days later.
 In his first start, on 18 October, Harder scored a brace in a 2–1 over Portimonense in third round of the Taça de Portugal.

 On 29 January 2025, he scored his maiden Champions League goal in a 1–1 home draw against Bologna, securing his team's progression to the knockout phase play-offs qualification.
 Having helped Sporting secure the Primeira Liga title, on 17 May, he came of the bench and scored and assisted in extra-time, to help Sporting defeat crosstown rivals Benfica 3–1 in the Taça de Portugal final, on 25 May, while also completing their first domestic double since the 2001–02 season.

 RB Leipzig

 On 1 September 2025, Harder signed for Bundesliga club RB Leipzig on a five-year deal.

+Loan to Strasbourg

+On 1 September 2026, Harder joined Ligue 1 club Strasbourg on a one-season loan deal.